zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 An LLVM library and tool that is used to query the execution capability of the current system as well as to query requirements of a binary file.
 It is used by OpenMP device runtime to ensure compatibility of an image with the current system while loading it.
-It is compatible with TargetID support and multi-image fat binary support.
+It is compatible with target ID support and multi-image fat binary support.

 **Usage:**